Archive for April 2026

 April 26, 2026

-In 1993, I had just completed observing all objects in the classic book “The Finest Deep-Sky Objects” by James Mullaney and Wallace McCall.
-I just had to write James (Jim) a handwritten letter, sharing how much I enjoyed the book.
-A few weeks later I received a letter back from Jim.
-Those letters began a friendship that continues to this day.
+In 1993, I had just completed observing “visually” all of the objects in the classic book “The Finest Deep-Sky Objects” by James Mullaney and Wallace McCall.
+I really enjoyed this book and upon completion wrote James (Jim) a handwritten letter.
+This was in the days before emails, at least for me.
+A few weeks later I received a letter back from Jim, which began a friendship that continues to this day.

 Jim asked me if I’d post the following.